LoloForThePOP/meta-project/README.md

 Then, in a terminal, type : symfony server:start

-#### I hope it works for you.
-Let's develop the Project of Projects.

 #### Remarks: if you develop with Visual Studio Code, some extensions might help you, in particular:

 * PHP Import and expand your class: you can install PHP Namespace Resolver.